 If we are lucky, we’ll be able to go ahead and find something that maybe has a weaponized update and what this essentially means is we have found a vulnerability that someone else has not only exploited but also created a tool to do.

-One of the most useful features of Nikto is its capability of doing a scan that can actually go after “SSL” and go after a port 443.
-This means that rather than being stuck to only the older websites, we can also perform vulnerability assessments on websites that are using SSL.
+One of the most useful features of Nikto is its capability of doing a scan that can actually go after “SSL” and go after port 443.
+This means that rather than being stuck to only the older websites, we can also perform a vulnerability assessment on websites that are using SSL.

 Figure 4 Attack on example.co

 In Figure 4, you can see some cipher information from the SSL port of <target>.
 Now, the next command you should use is –

 We specified SSL to speed up the scan and let Nikto know that this is an SSL-encrypted target.
 So, once it connects to port 443, we can get can gather useful pieces of information found by Nikto while it is scanning the target.
 All this information provided by Nikto will be very much useful when trying a live target as it gives a complete overview of the types of attacks that might work, vulnerable locations on a website, or loopholes in the server version or headers.

 (Check our post on 3 Opensource Tools for DAST.)